GET SUPPORT NOW

-- Clinical staff include licensed counselors, psychologists, social workers, psychiatrists and nurse practitioners who provide high quality treatment services.
+- Clinical staff includes licensed counselors, psychologists, social workers, psychiatrists, and nurse practitioners who provide high-quality treatment services.

-- Behavior Intervention/CARE Teams respond to crisis and provide a safety net of support to keep at-risk students enrolled.
+- Behavior Intervention/CARE Teams respond to crises and provide a safety net of support to keep at-risk students enrolled.

 Use the campus directory to connect with your campus counseling center, health center, or crisis resources to learn more about what services are offered and how to schedule an appointment.

 TELE-MENTAL HEALTH AND WELL-BEING RESOURCES

 In 2022, Gov. Tony Evers allocated $5 million in American Recovery Plan Act funds to provide UW System students additional access to mental health support.
 The services are intended to fill gaps in existing on-campus services and complement currently available counseling, psychiatric, and well-being resources.
 Mantra Health and You@College were awarded the contract in October 2022, and services became fully available to students at the start of the Spring 2023 semester.

 - Mantra Health – Telecounseling and telepsychiatry services that will serve as a supplement to, and coordinate with, campus-based counseling and psychiatry services.